omid-ebrahimi/NewsStat/README.md

 How to use?
 ===========

-This is address of server (for example):
+This is our server address (for example):

     http://localhost:8080/

-This is The link of news:
+This is the link of news:

     http://www.theguardian.com/higher-education-network/blog/2014/mar/01/mental-health-issue-phd-research-university

-You must send this request to server:
+Client must send this request to server:

     http://localhost:8080/services/stat?url=http://www.theguardian.com/higher-education-network/blog/2014/mar/01/mental-health-issue-phd-research-university

-You will receive a json like this:
+Server will return a json-dump, like this:

     '{"GPlus": 191.0, "Pinterest": 30, "Twitter": 1333, "LinkedIn": 86, "Facebook": 46217, "Total": 47857.0}'